What does it cost?

 Yes.
 Employing responsive design, the ballot displays well on all devices.

 Can we provide our voters with a single sign-on experience at our own website?

-Yes, ElectionsOnline leads the industry with its ability to integrate into other systems and there are a couple approaches that can be used to provide SSO.
+Yes, Skypunch leads the industry with its ability to integrate into other systems and there are a couple approaches that can be used to provide SSO.

-- Passed authentication where a voter logs in to a client’s website and is then passed over to the ballot which is hosted on the ElectionsOnline website.
-Their logged in state is preserved and they are not prompted to login a second time at ElectionsOnline.
+- Passed authentication where a voter logs in to a client’s website and is then passed over to the ballot which is hosted on the Skypunch website.
+Their logged in state is preserved and they are not prompted to login a second time at Skypunch.

 - Fully integrated where the ballot is consumed into a client’s website using web services so that it appears to be a native part of the client’s website with full control to modify the styling of the ballot.